Clickable arrow icon In this article

 Client Involvement

-Financial Planning Vs Wealth Management : Key Differences
+Financial Planning Vs Wealth Management: Key Differences

-The following table summarises the key differences between Financial Planning Vs Wealth Management: –
+The following table summarises the key differences between wealth management and financial planning:

 ParametersFinancial PlanningWealth Management

-What is it?Goals-oriented Opportunity-oriented
+What is it?Goal-oriented Opportunity-oriented

-For Whom?Every individual High Networth individual (HNI)
+For Whom?Every individual High-Net-Worth Individual (HNI)

 ObjectiveManage expenses, save and invest to meet financial goalsPreserve and grow existing wealth